UNL-Smart/SBIoT2018/_posts/2018-08-25-hello-world.markdown

 isStaticPost: true
 ---

-We’re very excited not just because of the inordinate amount of caffeinated products consumed, but also because our team is putting together the final touches for the Omaha  - [SBIT2018 Workshop](https://unl-smart.github.io/SBIT2018).
+We’re very excited because our team is putting together the final touches for the Omaha  - [SBIoT2018 Workshop](https://unl-smart.github.io/SBIT2018).

 So should you also be excited?
 Well yes... and here's why!